grapestone5321/Kaggle-Courses-Python/README.md

 For example, we can specify a value for sep to put some special string in between our printed arguments.

+By default, max returns the largest of its arguments.

+But if we pass in a function using the optional key argument, it returns the argument x that maximizes key(x) (aka the 'argmax').

 - Functions Applied to Functions

 Here's something that's powerful, though it can feel very abstract at first.
 You can supply functions as arguments to other functions.